urvil38/git-push/README.md

 - move binary file to bin directory ( For linux and macos users ) :

->Typically these commands must be run as root or through sudo.
+>Typically these commands must be run as root or through `sudo`.
 ```
 $ mv git-cli /usr/local/bin
 ```